Sustainability Journey

 • Avoid operation in World Heritage sites as defined by UNESCO

-• Conserve and restore 256,000 rai of forestations by 2028
+• Conserve and restore 200,000 rai of forestation by 2030

 • Achieve zero oil and chemical spill

-• Establish 16,000 conservation networks by 2030
+• Establish more than 22,000 conservation networks by 2030

 • Achieve 50% increase in income of focused communities participating in PTTEP projects, compared to baseline data before PTTEP project implementation

-• Achieve zero non-compliance and zero corruption
+• Achieve zero fraud and corruption and zero non-compliance

 Supporting SDGs